14 Top-Rated Tourist Attractions in Trondheim

 Address: Munkegata 5, Trondheim

-Just a mile outside of Trondheim, in the Trondheimfjord, is the fortified island of Munkholmen.
-Visitors can inspect the well-preserved round tower belonging to the former Benedictine abbey of Nidarholm (founded in the 12th Century).
-This site is now occupied by a fort built in 1658, the Gammel Festning, as well as more recent fortifications left behind by the German occupiers in WW2.
+Just over a kilometer outside of Trondheim, in the Trondheimsfjord, is the fortified island of Munkholmen.
+In the summer, you can take a shuttle boat from Ravnkloa to visit the island, where you can see the well-preserved round tower belonging to the former Benedictine abbey of Nidarholm, founded in the 12th century.
+This site is now occupied by a fort built in 1658, the Gammel Festning, as well as more recent fortifications left behind by the German occupiers in World War II, when it was used as an anti-aircraft gun station.

-A pleasant excursion from Trondheim is to Fjellseter (1,204ft), a popular ski area, complete with ski-jump, five miles west of the city.
-A path leads to the summit of Gråkallen (1,824ft) with its excellent views of Trondheimfjord and the mountains along the Swedish frontier.
-The hill can also be reached on the Gråkallen electric railroad from St Olavsgata, or by bus.
-Another good view of the city and its fjord can be had from the revolving Egon Restaurant in the Tyholt-tarnet, a television tower to the east of the city.
+A pleasant day trip from Trondheim, and one of the most popular things to do in the winter, is to travel five miles west of the city to Fjellseter (367 meters), a popular ski area with a ski-jump.
+In the summer, hikers will enjoy the path leading to the summit of Gråkallen (555 meters) with its excellent views of Trondheimsfjord and the mountains along the Swedish frontier.
+The hill can also be reached on the Gråkallen electric railroad from St. Olavsgata, or by bus.

 Where to Stay in Trondheim for Sightseeing

 Trondheim's top tourist sites are in the compact city center, and this is the best place to stay for sightseeing.
-Most of these hotels are within easy walking distance of attractions such as the cathedral, market square, and harbor, and almost all include breakfast in the rates.
-Here are some highly-rated hotels in this convenient and central location:
+Most of these hotels are within easy walking distance of attractions such as the cathedral, Archbishop's Palace, and harbor, and almost all include breakfast in the rates.
+Here are some highly rated hotels in this convenient and central location:

 - Luxury Hotels: Trondheim lacks true luxury hotels, but these properties top the list for quality.
 Near the harbor and a five-minute walk from town, the sleek and contemporary Clarion Hotel & Congress Trondheim hosts large conferences and features a rooftop restaurant and beautiful views of the Trondheim Fjord.
 Pirbadet, Norway's largest pool complex, and Rockheim are right next door.
 Also near the harbor, as well as Trondheim Central station, the popular, light-filled Scandic Nidelven has won awards for its delicious, free breakfast.
 Radisson Blu Royal Garden Hotel features colorful accents and comes with a pool.